How to Read Your Credit Card Statement

 A detailed list of the fees and interest charges on an account.

-Cardholders pay a hefty price to borrow money from a credit card issuer.
+Cardholders can pay a hefty price to borrow money from a credit card issuer.
 There are annual fees, foreign transaction fees, cash advance fees, late payment fees, returned payment fees, balance transfer fees, and overlimit fees.

 Those who carry credit card balances month to month are also charged interest on the unpaid balance.
 Interest charges are listed on the statement according to the type of transaction — purchases, balance transfers, and cash advances.
 Each type of transaction may have a different interest rate.
 This section of your statement should explain the different interest rates you could be charged.